utshomax/postman-docs/src/pages/docs/reports/content-activity-reports.md

 ## APIs dashboard

 The APIs dashboard provides an overview of all your APIs.
 It also enables you to view a detailed report for each API.
-You can choose to view **Team** or **Public** APIs by selecting from the **Report Type** dropdown menu.
+You can choose to view **Team** or **Public** APIs by selecting from the **Report Type** dropdown list.

 ### Team APIs